 Data Protection Officer

 Tasked with keeping the board up to date with data protection regulation and renewing data protection procedures and related policies.
 Arranging training and handling queries in this regard from staff.
-To deal with requests from individuals to see data held by RACII on them – called ‘subject access requests’.
-Review of contracts, agreements in place with any third party that maintains or handles any sensitive data associated with RACII.
+To deal with requests from individuals to see data held by CRW on them – called ‘subject access requests’.
+Review of contracts, agreements in place with any third party that maintains or handles any sensitive data associated with CRW.

 Ensuring systems, services and equipment meet acceptable data storage standards.
 To perform regular checks and updates to confirm all security software and hardware is functioning correctly.
 Evaluation of any third-party data storage provider.